-All of our volunteering trips focus on bringing sustainable, ground-up growth to the communities we operate in.
-We do not aim to simply provide aid and leave, but instead, we focus on giving communities the skills they need to sustain themselves long-term.
-All of our volunteer efforts support this mission.
+The charity will require DBS checks and references and we ask that volunteers pay for their costs in-country and help raise money for the charity.
+All of our volunteering trips focus on bringing sustainable growth to the communities we operate in.
+We do not aim to simply provide support and leave, but instead we focus on working with communities to help them gain the skills they need to sustain themselves. er supervision.

 How Do I Get Involved?